 Specific restaurant suggestions are listed below the general tips.
 Check out the zipline video below if you are up for an adventure!

-1. Awareness of celiac disease/gluten-free diet is minimal unless you are speaking to someone who has lived or traveled elsewhere.
-“Vegan” or “vegetarian” are frequently confused with “gluten-free”.
+1. Awareness of celiac disease/gluten-free diet is minimal unless you speak to someone who has lived or traveled elsewhere.
+“Vegan” or “vegetarian” are frequently confused with “gluten-free.”
 This doesn’t mean you shouldn’t travel here, just be prepared.

 2. Pre-made gluten-free products are not easily found in Ecuador.
-It was nearly impossible to locate GF bread, even in markets.
-Pasta was available and a few quinoa based cereals but other gluten-free foods are not easy to locate even in the large cities.
-Consider packing staples for travel such as crackers, pasta (if you are picky), GF oatmeal and bread.
-You may also want to bring soy sauce, tortillas (yes I said tortillas), pancake mix, crackers, flour.
+It wasn’t easy to locate GF bread, even in markets.
+Gluten-free pasta was widely available, and a few quinoa-based cereals, but other gluten-free foods are not easy to locate even in the large cities.
+Consider packing staples for travel such as crackers, pasta (if you are picky), GF oatmeal, and bread.
+You may also want to bring soy sauce, tortillas (yes, I said tortillas), pancake mix, crackers, flour.
 Most familiar gluten-free brands/products are not found in even the large markets.

 4. The GF bakery ”Free Life” listed in some online posts no longer exists